fasemoreakinyemi/Top10FAIR/_episodes/11-archaeology.md

 Archaeologists collect and work with a wide range of data types: textual, visual (raster, vector), tabular (spreadsheets, databases), spatial, audio, 3D, etc. This makes the creation and adoption of standards surrounding data management challenging but also even more necessary as these varied types frequently need to be analyzed together and shared among collaborators.

 ## After working through the 10 Things below you’ll know how to:
-- plan and prepare for data collections so that the data that are collected are FAIR
+* plan and prepare for data collections so that the data that are collected are FAIR
-- document collection processing analyses to support FAIR data
+* document collection processing analyses to support FAIR data
-- draft and refine a data model
+* draft and refine a data model
-- find training or data specialists that can assist you in your work
+* find training or data specialists that can assist you in your work
-- identify the multiple roles in the interdisciplinary project
+* identify the multiple roles in the interdisciplinary project
-- plan for a field season that integrates best practices for data management
+* plan for a field season that integrates best practices for data management
-- cite data, publish your data so that it can be cited, and why it is important to do so
+* cite data, publish your data so that it can be cited, and why it is important to do so
-- write a good data management plan
+* write a good data management plan
-- identify the major data repositories in Archaeology
+* identify the major data repositories in Archaeology
-- reference the Guides to Good Practice and when to do so (at the start of a project and prior to collecting data!)
+* reference the Guides to Good Practice and when to do so (at the start of a project and prior to collecting data!)
-- evaluate tools that exist and can be used for humanities data
+* evaluate tools that exist and can be used for humanities data

 # Things
-## Thing 1: Understanding the lifecycle of research data
+### Thing 1: Understanding the lifecycle of research data
 *Getting started*
-- Read 'Planning for the Creation of Digital Data’ in the Digital Antiquity Guides to Good Practice
+* Read '[Planning for the Creation of Digital Data](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-0)’ in the Digital Antiquity Guides to Good Practice
-- Consider the types of data collected and used within your own work.
+* Consider the types of data collected and used within your own work.
 How many file formats do you work with regularly?
 How many files have become inaccessible to you over the years?
 To your colleagues or collaborators?

 *Learn more*
-- Watch the short film on the lifecycle of research data at <https://www.ukdataservice.ac.uk/manage-data/lifecycle>
+* Watch the short film on the lifecycle of research data at <https://www.ukdataservice.ac.uk/manage-data/lifecycle>
-- Map out the lifecycle of data on your most recent project.
+* Map out the lifecycle of data on your most recent project.
 What processes and workflows have gotten you to the stage you are at currently?
 What can you do to facilitate the ongoing use and reuse of your data?

 *Challenge me*
-- Read ‘Project Documentation’ and 'Project Metadata’  in the Digital Antiquity Guides to Good Practice
+* Read ‘[Project Documentation](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-1)’ and '[Project Metadata](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2)’ in the Digital Antiquity Guides to Good Practice.
-- Draft documentation for your most recent project or a forthcoming project.
+* Draft documentation for your most recent project or a forthcoming project.
 Include information about the background, methodology employed or to be employed, a narrative on the site and its context (historically, archaeologically, culturally, etc).
 This documentation will not only facilitate the eventual dissemination of your data but also any proposals or publications about the work itself.
-- Review the metadata for this project, document in a single location what metadata you currently record or plan to record and compare it to the metadata tables at <http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2>.
+* Review the metadata for this project, document in a single location what metadata you currently record or plan to record and compare it to the metadata tables at <http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2>.
 Are you missing any Project Metadata?
 File-Level Metadata (general and technical)?
 How can you fill in any gaps?

-## Thing 2: Preservation
+### Thing 2: Preservation
 *Getting started*
-- Browse the websites for archaeological data repositories and preservation services (Archaeology Data Service, tDAR, Open Context).
+* Browse the websites for archaeological data repositories and preservation services ([Archaeology Data Service](http://archaeologydataservice.ac.uk/), [tDAR](https://www.tdar.org/about/), [Open Context](https://opencontext.org/)).
-- Identify which service(s) contain data of interest to your work.
+* Identify which service(s) contain data of interest to your work.
 Get familiar searching the services.
-- Read ‘Why Deposit Data’ at <http://archaeologydataservice.ac.uk/deposit/Why.xhtml> and consider what is significant about your data, what requirements you need to meet, and which reasons resonate with your work and beliefs.
+* Read ‘[Why Deposit Data](http://archaeologydataservice.ac.uk/deposit/Why.xhtml)’ and consider what is significant about your data, what requirements you need to meet, and which reasons resonate with your work and beliefs.

 *Learn more*
-- Dig into the deposit instructions and criteria for each repository and service and identify which is the best fit for your own data.
+* Dig into the deposit instructions and criteria for each repository and service and identify which is the best fit for your own data.
-- Contact the service and discuss your project and data with them.
+* Contact the service and discuss your project and data with them.
 Document their recommendations and determine how you can update your current workflow to support deposit.

 *Challenge me*
-- Select a dataset you can deposit and go through the process of depositing in a repository
+* Select a dataset you can deposit and go through the process of depositing in a repository.

-## Thing 3: Training and community
+### Thing 3: Training and community
 *Getting started*
-- Review online resources and training materials for archaeological data management such as DataTrain's 'Open Access Post-Graduate Teaching Materials in Managing Research Data in Archaeology at <http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml>
+* Review online resources and training materials for archaeological data management such as DataTrain's 'Open Access Post-Graduate Teaching Materials in Managing Research Data in Archaeology at [http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml](http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml).

 *Learn more*
-- Attend a workshop at an upcoming Archaeology conference that focuses on data management or a session on the topic
+* Attend a workshop at an upcoming Archaeology conference that focuses on data management or a session on the topic.

 *Challenge me*
-- Attend a conference or program on data and scholarly communication such as FORCE11's Scholarly Communication Institute (<https://www.force11.org/fsci), ASIST's Annual Meeting (<https://www.asist.org/events/annual-meeting/>)
+* Attend a conference or program on data and scholarly communication such as [FORCE11's Scholarly Communication Institute](https://www.force11.org/fsci) and/or [ASIST's Annual Meeting](https://www.asist.org/events/annual-meeting/).
-- If you are in a position to do so, incorporate archaeological data management and preservation lessons into courses you teach.
+* If you are in a position to do so, incorporate archaeological data management and preservation lessons into courses you teach.
 Consider inviting a data librarian or information specialist that is familiar with archaeological data to be a guest speaker.

-## Thing 4: Data Management Plan (DMP) tools
+### Thing 4: Data Management Plan (DMP) tools
 *Getting started*
-- Review the guidelines for DMPs from funding agencies you are considering or have applied to in the past: NEH, NSF, AIA, etc (look up and link to)
+* Review the guidelines for DMPs from funding agencies you are considering or have applied to in the past: NEH, NSF, AIA, etc. See [SPARC's Browse Data Sharing Requirements by Federal Agency](http://datasharing.sparcopen.org/data).

 *Learn more*
-- Check if your institution is participating in the DMP Tool (meaning they have customized the tool to point to institutional resources and services) at <https://dmptool.org/public_orgs>
+* Check if your institution is participating in the DMP Tool (meaning they have customized the tool to point to institutional resources and services) at [https://dmptool.org/public_orgs](https://dmptool.org/public_orgs).
-- Read through publicly available DMPs at <https://dmptool.org/public_plans> and consider what makes them strong/weak.
-Take notes on what aspects are important to include when writing your own
+* Read through publicly available DMPs at [https://dmptool.org/public_plans](https://dmptool.org/public_plans) and consider what makes them strong/weak.
+Take notes on what aspects are important to include when writing your own.

 *Challenge me*
-- Use a DMP Tool to create a DMP for a project you are currently working on or planning to start.
+* Use a DMP Tool to create a DMP for a project you are currently working on or planning to start.
-- Ask a data librarian or specialist at your institution to review your DMP.
+* Ask a data librarian or specialist at your institution to review your DMP.

-## Thing 5: Describing data
+### Thing 5: Describing data
 *Getting started*
-- Learn more about metadata schema, controlled vocabularies and why describing data is a good practice.
-Read ‘What are Metadata Standards’ from the Digital Curation Center at <http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards> and ‘Preparing Datasets - Metadata’ from ADS at <http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0>
+* Learn more about metadata schema, controlled vocabularies and why describing data is a good practice.
+Read ‘What are Metadata Standards’ from the Digital Curation Center at [http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards](http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/what-are-metadata-standards) and ‘Preparing Datasets - Metadata’ from ADS at [http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0](http://archaeologydataservice.ac.uk/advice/PreparingDatasets.xhtml#Metadata0).
-- Consider your current metadata practices- do they follow any schema or incorporate any vocabularies?
+* Consider your current metadata practices - do they follow any schema or incorporate any vocabularies?
 Are your metadata fields described and documented explicitly?

 *Learn more*
-- Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html>, Perio.dO at <http://perio.do/en/>,
+* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html>, Perio.dO at <http://perio.do/en/>,
 - Consider whether these vocabularies could be incorporated into your data practices and workflow

 *Challenge me*